 To add your own remark to an Actor, select Remark in the Actor's context menu.

-Once there is a remark you can pull it up by clicking the green asterisk .
+Once there is a remark, you can view it by clicking the green asterisk .
 To delete a remark, remove its text and close the remark.